First case of Omicron variant confirmed in Italy | english.lokmat.com

 First case of Omicron variant confirmed in Italy

-The Omicron variant of the coronavirus has been identified in a citizen from Italy's southern Campania region, who returned to Milan from Mozambique "some days ago," Italian news agency ANSA reported Sunday.
+Rome, Nov 29 The Omicron variant of the coronavirus has been identified in a citizen from Italy's southern Campania region, who returned to Milan from Mozambique "some days ago," Italian news agency ANSA has reported.

 The patient, an employee at an international company, "had been vaccinated with two doses," ANSA reported.